 Essential Tools Used For Gardening To Help You Get Started

-The time to PREPARE the garden, though isn’t when Spring hits, it’s when it’s still cold that we need to dig in (lol get it?) and get that garden ready for the plants we’ll add when Spring arrives.
+The time to PREPARE the garden, though, isn’t when Spring hits; it’s when it’s still cold that we need to dig in (lol, get it?) and get that garden and garden beds ready for the plants we’ll add when Spring arrives.

-Whether you’re just starting out gardening or you’re a pro, one of the most important things to prepare when it comes to gardening are the tools.
+Whether you’re just starting out gardening or you’re a pro, one of the most important things to prepare when it comes to gardening is the tools.

 Gardening tools can also take up a lot of space and can cost a lot of money, too.
 You need to stay focused on the essentials to keep your storage area from being overcrowded and to save a few bucks.